 What leverage does Skilling provide?

-Retail traders can use leverage up to 1:30, while professional clients can access up to 1:200, depending on jurisdiction and experience level.
+Retail clients can access leverage of up to 1:200, depending on jurisdiction and asset class.

 Note: Any opinions expressed in this article are not to be considered investment advice and are solely those of the authors.
 Singapore Forex Club is not responsible for any financial decisions based on this article's contents.
 Readers may use this data for information and educational purposes only.